junxit/us-congress-bills-116/metadata.md

 - 2019-06-10 — Mr. Correa moved to suspend the rules and pass the bill, as amended.
 - 2019-06-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 2 (Roll no. 244). (text: CR H4373-4374)
 - 2019-06-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 2 (Roll no. 244).(text: CR H4373-4374)
+- 2019-06-11 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.